Ardook/noor/docs/index.md

 #### Noor
-Noor is an experimental GPU Monte-Carlo pathtracer.
+Noor is an experimental yet powerful GPU Monte-Carlo pathtracer (Multi-GPU support).
 It started (Noor 1.0) as part of a final class project (real-time Whitted raytracer) in 2009 and was recently resurrected as a pathtracer to assist me in learning and reinforcing the ideas and the topics covered in the PBRT book.

 #### Acceleration Data Structures:
 * BVH